Alopez1607/CPE487/README.md

 - Added button movement
 - Added collision detection
   - Used IF NOT statement that stated if ball was not on maze walls, then ball position would be updated

+### Ball movement with buttons and wall collisions

 https://github.com/user-attachments/assets/a324dd75-354f-4c93-bbe3-fee300a66ae9